tomcali/damazon/README.md

 ## Overview
 This assignment concerns node.js and its use as a tool for interacting with a relational database.

-I work through the instructions for the basic assignment, entering initial data for the store into a comma-delimited text file and creating a MySQL database using the Sequel Pro application.
+I work through most of the instructions for the basic assignment, entering initial data for the store into a comma-delimited text file and creating a MySQL database using the Sequel Pro application.
 The database is called damazon_db.

+Set up the structure for the node.js program damazonCustomer.js and began testing.

 ## Viewing the App
 The GitHub repository shows the work on the assignment.